A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Acknowledgments

 \section{Acknowledgments}

 Funding is acknowledged from the UKRI Future Leaders Fellowship programme (MR/X023109/1), a UKRI frontier research grant (EP/X014088/1), a MSCA postdoctoral fellowship (EP/Z001498/1), the EPSRC Doctoral Training Partnership at the University of Warwick, and an Erasmus+ Traineeship mobility grant (2023-1-IT02-KA131-HED-000131307).
 High-performance computing resources were provided via the Scientific Computing Research Technology Platform of the University of Warwick, the EPSRC-funded Materials Chemistry Consortium (EP/R029431/1, EP/X035859/1), and the UK Car-Parrinello consortium (EP/X035891/1) for the ARCHER2 UK National Supercomputing Service, and the EPSRC-funded HPC Midlands+ computing centre for access to Sulis (EP/P020232/1).
+R.J.P. thanks the Alexander von Humboldt Foundation for the award of a Research Fellowship.
+The authors acknowledge the support by the state of Baden-W\"urttemberg through bwHPC and the DFG through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster).